Why is the AKC Standard for the Basset Hounds important to pet buyers and owners?

 In temperament it is mild, never sharp or timid.

-I could go on and on pointing out the features on our Lucy that don’t come close to the Standard for Basset Hounds.
-The point is that she suffered much of her life from poor breeding because her breeder had no intention of breeding bassets to the Standard.
+I could go on and on pointing out the features on our Lucy that don’t come close to the Standard for Basset Hounds, including flat ears, small paws, etc. The point is that she suffered much of her life from poor breeding because her breeder had no intention of breeding bassets to the Standard.

 The AKC breed Standards are important for all dogs not just show dogs.
 Yes, the dogs we show should be outstanding examples of the breed according to the Standard.
 At shows we have them adjudicated by licensed AKC judges who judge them based on their interpretation of the Standard.
 The judges are judging our dogs just like they have done for well over a century as breeding stock for future generations.
 By breeding the best examples of their show dogs breeders perpetuate the Standard for the breed for future generations.
 Those of you who wish to have a pet or companion as a member of your family deserve a well bred basset hound too.
 There is no reason except for feeble excuses and perhaps money that all basset hounds aren’t bred to the Standard.
 It’s only through the efforts of those who breed our basset hounds based on the Standard that our breed continues to flourish.
 If we stop doing so then our precious breed that we love so much will soon disappear.